These condensed milk chocolate chip cookies are a fun simple twist on traditional chocolate chip cookies.

 Thaw frozen cookies overnight in the refrigerator or on the counter.

-Yes, In fact for the best results this cookie dough needs to chill for at least 2-3 hours.
+Yes, In fact for the best results, this cookie dough needs to chill for at least 2-3 hours.
 But feel free to leave the dough in the refrigerator for up to three days.

-Refrigerating cookie dough before baking is essential to prevent them from spreading.
+Refrigerating cookie dough before baking is essential to prevent it from spreading.
 If the dough isn't refrigerated the butter in the cookies melts quickly causing them to spread.
 A hot oven also helps to prevent cookies from spreading.
 A hot oven allows the cookie edges to set quickly before the cooking has a chance to spread out too far.

 📖 Recipe